semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 ## Motivation

 Complex code can take more work to maintain and modify.
-So, encapsulating some functionalities in functions, methods, or external files is a good programming practice.
+It is a good programming practice to encapsulate some functionalities in external files.
+By referencing these external files, you are able to reuse a particular functionality.
 That is the primary goal of Azure templates: extract some functionalities (snippets) defined in a big yaml file to an external file (template).
 With that, we are improving pipelines' readability and maintainability.

 ## Defining Semgrep snippets in a template file